pplcc/ubuntu-tensorflow-pytorch-setup/README.md

-# Setup of TensorFlow GPU, Keras and PyTorch with CUDA, cuDNN and CUPTI using Conda on Ubuntu 18.04 -- the easy way! #
+# Setup of TensorFlow 2 GPU, Keras and PyTorch with CUDA, cuDNN and CUPTI using Conda on Ubuntu 20.04 -- the easy way! #

-*2018-10-22*
+*2020-05-13*

 A lot of documents on the web describe the manual installation of CUDA, CuDNN and TensorFlow with GPU support.
 The problem with the manual installation is that the right versions of NVIDIA driver, CUDA, CuDNN and TensorFlow need to be combined.
 Thus the manual installation will often fail.
-But there is a solution: Conda can take care of the installation of the requirements for TensorFlow with GPU support.
+But there is a solution: Conda can take care of the installation of the requirements for TensorFlow 2 with GPU support.
 Conda can install CUDA, CuDNN and the other requirements.
-However there is one problem left: The NVIDIA driver that comes with Ubuntu 18.04.1 is the version 390.
-That driver is to old.
-So we need to install at least the version 396 to be able to set up TensorFlow with Conda.
-Luckily it is very easy to install that driver.
-Here are the steps it took me to get TensorFlow and PyTorch to run with GPU support on a freshly installed Ubuntu 18.04.1 desktop machine.
+Here are the steps it took me to get TensorFlow and PyTorch to run with GPU support on a freshly installed Ubuntu 20.04 desktop machine.

 ## Backup? ##
-I am using a freshly installed Ubuntu 18.04.1 so I don't have the need for a back up.
+I am using a freshly installed Ubuntu 20.04 so I don't have the need for a back up.
 Otherwise I would create a back up of my system before I proceed.

 ## Install a suitable NVIDIA driver ##
 First I want to be sure that my system is up to date: